-Non-profit applicants that do not have the conservation of agriculture, rangeland, farmland, or tribal cultural resources among their stated purposes, as is prescribed by statute, or as expressed in the entity's adopted policies are eligible for Tier 1 funding on the condition that they use a portion of their funding, if awarded, to incorporate the conservation of agriculture, rangeland, farmland, or tribal cultural resources into their stated purposes or adopted policies.
-Non-profit applicants must hold a tax exemption as defined under Section 501(c)3 of the Internal Revenue Code and be qualified to do business in the state.
+Non-profit applicants that do not have the necessary language among their stated purposes or adopted policies are eligible for Tier 1 funding on the condition that they use a portion of their funding, if awarded, to incorporate the relevant purposes into their stated purposes or adopted policies.
+Non-profit applicants must hold a tax exemption as defined under Section 501 (c)3 of the Internal Revenue Code and be qualified to do business in the state.